Parent Involvement and Community Outreach Staff

 Behavioral Health Associate: Veronica Vargas

-Veronica Vargas is a Behavioral Health Associate for the Department of Parent Involvement and Community Outreach.
-She studied at California State University, San Bernardino where she received her Bachelors of Arts in Psychology.
-She is recently earned her Masters of Science in Clinical Counseling at California Baptist University.
+Veronica Vargas, AMFT is a Behavioral Health Associate for the Department of Parent Involvement and Community Outreach.
+Veronica studied at California State University, San Bernardino where she earned her Bachelor of Arts in Psychology.
+Veronica continued her education at California Baptist University where she earned her Masters of Science in Clinical Counseling.
 Here at PICO, she has gained experience in both early childhood prevention and intervention programs including home visitation.
+Currently, Veronica supports the following programs: Early and Periodic Screening, Diagnostic and Treatment (EPDST) and Cognitive Behavioral Intervention for Trauma in Schools (CBITS).

 Behavioral Health Associate: Kaylee Casto Kaylee Casto is a Behavioral Health Associate for the Department of Parent Involvement and Community Outreach at Jurupa Unified School District.
 She is an Associate Marriage and Family Therapist.
 Kaylee earned a Bachelor of Arts degree in Psychology from California State Polytechnic University, Pomona.
 She continued her education at Cal Poly Pomona where she earned a Master of Science degree in Psychology.
 Kaylee has experience providing group and individual psychotherapy to children and adolescents.